Wnjoki/Top-Hotel/README.md

-#Top Hotel Website
+#Top Hotel Website in progress...

-Still need to add pointers to the images for them to show
+ I still need to add pointers to the images for them to show on the index landing page